maxidigital/sumo/docs/web/docs/Tools/LiSuM.md

 ## The phase state matching problem

-In the real world and in LISA+l, the right-of-way rules for a particular stream may be controlled by a combination of signals (yellow blinkers, directional arrows, ...).
+In the real world and in LISA+, the right-of-way rules for a particular stream may be controlled by a combination of signals (yellow blinkers, directional arrows, ...).
 Lisum translates the combination of signal states into a single sumo signal state.
 In order to do this, the signal